 Health risks and birth injuries associated with preeclampsia

 Even if you are being treated for your preeclampsia, the condition poses certain risks to you and your child.
 The most severe of those risks include:

 - Premature birth

 - Organ failure

 - Retarded growth of the fetus due to vascular insufficiency

 Mothers who suffered from undiagnosed or untreated preeclampsia, who had a difficult delivery and now have a child who suffers from a seizure disorder, cerebral palsy or hypoxic ischemic encephalopathy (HIE), may want to consider meeting with an experienced birth injury attorney from the law offices of Bailey & Greer.
 Our compassionate team knows how to prove negligence on the part of the medical personnel or facility.
 Our lawyers and on-staff Registered Nurses can build a strong case for compensation based on medical evidence.
 We fight for our clients who are suffering, and whose child may have to live with the effects of medical negligence forever.
 We understand that human beings make mistakes, but when those mistakes are made out of a lack of proper training, a lack of adhering to an accepted standard of care or out of pure negligence, we make sure that the party responsible for our clients’ injuries are held accountable for their actions.

 Schedule a free consultation with our West Tennessee birth injury attorneys today

 Living with the effects of a birth injury is difficult; choosing the right legal team to help you protect your future need not be.
 Bailey & Greer, PLLC provides comprehensive and compassionate counsel for families whose lives were changed by an act of medical negligence.
-To reserve a free consultation time with an experienced birth injury attorney in Jackson or Memphis, please call us toll free at 877-819-4414 or complete our contact form.
+To reserve a free consultation time with an experienced birth injury attorney in Jackson or Memphis, please call us at 901.475.7434 or complete our contact form.